Holiday Triggers of AbuseNov 23rd, 2011 | By Christina Enevoldsen | Category: All Posts, Family Rejection

 I struggled to adjust my feelings to how I was supposed to feel.
 I chided myself for feeling hurt and I told myself that I should be glad that everybody loved each other and that my family continued to be on friendly terms with my ex.
 I told myself I was selfish for wanting my own parents with me and reminded myself that they were free to choose where they wanted to go.
 I tried to be glad that my children hardly had much of an adjustment to make since all the “usual” people would be in one place and, except for my absence, the traditions would carry on the same way they had for years.

 A few weeks later, my mom called me.
 Her pastor’s wife told her it was wrong that she had treated me that way and that she needed to apologize.
-She explained their reasons for spending Thanksgiving with David.
+She explained their reasons for spending Thanksgiving with her ex-son-in-law instead of her own daughter.
 Afterwards, I felt worse, but what else was left?
 My mom told me she was sorry, so I tried to put it behind me and move on with creating a new life.

-As many times as I’ve repeated that story, I’ve never paid attention to it.
-Most of the history I talk about is just an account of events that I’ve healed from and I don’t have any emotions still attached to them.
+As many times as I repeated that story, I’d never paid attention to it.
+Most of the history I talked about was just an account of events that I’d healed from and I didn’t have any emotions still attached to them.
 But I still felt something around this event.

 When that happened, I absorbed the shock of it by adjusting the way I thought of it instead of calling it rejection.
 I never acknowledged the depth of my pain or anger.
 I did the same thing with my mother’s “apology”, which was almost as painful as the event itself.

 When my mom apologized, I was already feeling as though I was thrown out, so I was tender.
 She made it clear that it was her pastor’s wife who told her she owed me an apology.
 I was like spiritual homework, which created even more of a feeling of distance.
 She didn’t come to reconnect with me; she was sent to “make things right”.
 She wasn’t interested in easing my pain; she wanted to ease her conscience.